mackun/test_repo_for_git_command/README.md

 ### dls

-  List up all directories / files size recursively
+  List up all size of directories and files recursively, sorted by allocated size in reverse order
   Usage: just type `dls`

 ### fm

-  List up all directories / files in order of file modification date in reverse
+  List up all names of directories and files recursively, sorted by modification time in reverse order
   Usage: just type `fm`

 ### fdepl

-  Place your original shell function in ~/.functions directory and get ready to use it
+  Place your new shell function in ~/.functions directory and get ready to use it
   Usage: `fdepl your.shell.function`

 ### unfdepl